 Today, the C&MA focuses on planting churches in the United States and overseas.
-More than 800 missionaries and workers minister in 50-plus countries planting churches and training national church leaders, providing relief and development assistance, medical and dental care, and microenterprise projects.
-Nearly 2,000 churches in the U.S. minister Christ’s love to their communities and cities.
+Alliance international workers minister in 70 countries planting churches and training national church leaders, providing relief and development assistance, medical and dental care, and microenterprise projects.
+More than 2,000 churches in the U.S. minister Christ’s love to their communities and cities.

 After Simpson’s death in 1919, Dr. Paul Rader, a dynamic evangelist and pastor, was chosen to lead the C&MA.
 During this era the “tabernacle strategy” became popular.
 C&MA tabernacles sprung up in many U.S. cities and in Canada.
 The Great Depression and World War II had an impact on The Christian and Missionary Alliance, though it did not deter its expansion to new mission fields.
 Discover how challenging times fueled the movement.